Tuesday 24 September 1940

 |Adolf Galland is greeted back at the airfield in Wissant by his mechanic, Unteroffizier Gerhard Meyer, after recording his 40th victory.
 He shot down a Hurricane of RAF No. 17 Squadron over Rochester at 10:45 on 24 September 1940.|

-The Vichy French have submarines in the area, and shortly after sunrise the British force sub Ajax to surface.
+The Vichy French have submarines in the area, and shortly after sunrise the British force their submarine Ajax to surface.
 This is a joint exercise between Swordfish operating from the Ark Royal and patrolling destroyers.
 The Swordfish bomb the submarine and force it to surface.
 The Vichy French crew then scuttles the badly damaged sub.
 Destroyer HMS Fortune rescues the 61-man crew.
 There are different versions of this action in which the destroyer, and not the planes, cause the sub to surface and scuttle, and likely it was some combination of forces.

 |The freighter Tacoma under fire at Dakar, 24 September 1940.
 The Tacoma was bombarded in the harbor, then towed out to sea where she sank.
 (Tentative credit: Frederick Milthorp, Frederick Milthorp Collection).|

 The Vichy French retaliate for the attack by sending 64 aircraft based in Morocco and Algeria over Gibraltar.
 They drop 150 bombs on the British base and cause damage to the dock area, especially the South Mole area.
 This attack is somewhat unusual because heretofore the Armée de l'Air de Vichy bombers have made perfunctory runs and dropped many of their bombs out at sea.
 Somewhat perversely, this is the largest air raid of the war to date by the French Air Force, including the Battle of France.